Posted On: October 9, 2025

 Every year, the CDC estimates that foodborne illnesses sicken 48 million people, resulting in 128,000 hospitalizations and 3,000 deaths.
 In 61% of all cases, a single restaurant can be identified as the source of a foodborne disease outbreak.

-But before they can do any of that, they have to learn food safety fundamentals.
+But before they can do any of that, they have to learn and master food safety fundamentals.

 The most obvious is that food safety education for management empowers them to improve food safety.
 FDA studies have confirmed that the on-site presence of a certified Food Protection Manager is correlated with better food safety practices.

-Food safety compliance isn’t as common sense as you’d like to believe.
-Other FDA research has shown that most restaurants fail to consistently implement even the most basic food safety measures.
-In a broad survey of establishments across the country, they found that roughly 75% of restaurants were out of compliance with handwashing practices and that employees had gloveless contact with food in 46.3%.
-Less than half of surveyed restaurants followed recommended sanitization and time-temperature control practices.
+Formal training is necessary because food safety compliance isn’t as common sense as you’d like to believe.
+Other FDA research has shown that most restaurants fail to consistently implement even the most basic food safety measures like hygiene protocols.
+In a broad survey of establishments across the country, they found that not only did employees have gloveless contact with food in 46.3% of restaurants, but roughly 75% were out of compliance with handwashing practices.
+Additionally, less than half of surveyed restaurants followed recommended sanitization and time-temperature control practices.

 Foodborne illness can cause permanent damage to your business’s reputation, and it doesn’t require a full-blown outbreak – one person with a rumbly tummy after eating your food may spread the word, especially in the age of social media.
 By giving managers the tools to maintain food safety, you’re protecting your business’s reputation.